-This model can typically cover the diameter of a tree ranging from 4" to 22".
-For larger trees, there are strap extensions which can help cover the remaining distance.
+This model can typically cover the diameter of a tree ranging from 4″ to 22″.
+For larger trees, there are strap extensions that can help cover the remaining distance.

 These climbing sticks are available to purchase singularly, or in a pack of three or four.
 The amount of Lone Wolf climbing sticks you use at a time will impact how high up on a tree you can reach.

 With three sticks, you should be able to reach about 16 feet up.
 With four sticks, the height is 20 feet.
 With five or more, you could reach in excess of 25 feet.Check Latest Price on Amazon